Union College: Mandeville Gallery

 The Mandeville Gallery presents an annual Art Installation Series in partnership with the Schaffer Library.
-The Art Installation Series features contemporary artists who visit campus and create a site-specific installation piece for the library's Learning Commons.
+The series features contemporary artists who visit campus and create a site-specific installation piece for the library's Learning Commons.

 The Wikoff Student Gallery, on the third floor of the Nott Memorial, is dedicated to showing work by current, full-time Union College students.

-The college owns over 3,000 works of art and artifacts which comprise its Permanent Collection, most of which are available for use by faculty and students in support of teaching and research.
+The college owns over 3,000 works of art and artifacts which make up its permanent collection, most of which are available for use by faculty and students in support of teaching and research.

 Yulman Theater

 The Department of Music sponsors lectures, performances, recitals, and workshops by visiting artists at numerous campus venues, including the Taylor Music Center and Memorial Chapel.
 Union College jazz, choral and orchestral groups, a taiko ensemble, and three student a cappella groups perform regularly.
 The college's chamber music series performs at the Memorial Chapel.

-The Department of Theater and Dance offers several major theatrical productions as well as staged readings, student performances, guest appearances, and other shows throughout the school year.
+The Department of Theater and Dance offers several major theatrical productions per year, as well as staged readings, student performances, guest appearances, and other shows throughout the school year.